thomas-young/CellCounting/README.md

 # CellCounting Project

-This project is designed for counting cells using Python and requires a virtual environment to manage dependencies.
+This project is designed for viewing and editing cell count point annotations using Python and requires a virtual environment to manage dependencies.
 Follow the instructions below to set up the project.

 ## Prerequisites